byigitt/ollama-chat/readme.md

   - After installing it, please serve your preferred LLM model with `ollama run model_name`.
 - Clone the repo.
 - `npm install` to install all dependencies.
-- Edit `model` key at line:16 accordingly to your model preferrence.
+- Edit index.js file, `model` key at line:16 accordingly to your model preferrence.
 - `node index.js` to start the converstaion.